 - Remote control

-- Emergency flushing when there is power outage
+- Emergency flushing when there’s a power outage

-- Built-in sensors that alert an individual when there are possible tank leaks
+- Built-in sensors that alert you to possible tank leaks

-It was not always like this though, the lavatories have evolved a lot over the years.
-Get to uncover how they have changed over time below.
+It wasn’t always like this though: The lavatories have evolved a lot over the years.
+Read on to uncover how toilets have changed over time.

-History experts believe that before anyone came up with the idea of the toilets, all people did was squat when they had an urge to relieve themselves.
+When examining how have toilets changed over time, it starts with no toilets at all.
+History experts believe that before anyone came up with the idea of actual toilets, all people did was squat when they had an urge to relieve themselves.

 Studies show that this is what comes close to a modern toilet that Nobleman and ladies, as well as Kings and Queens in London, used.
 The invention of this happened in 1530.
 It features a metal or porcelain pot underneath that had to be removed and emptied.